House of M: Publication history

+House of M was written by Brian Michael Bendis and drawn by Olivier Coipel.
+The series marketed as a crossover between Marvel’s two titles at the time New Avengers and Astonishing X-Men.
 The first issue was released in June 2005, with the series concluding in November 2005.
 The first two issues were ranked first and second in sales in the June 2005 period, with the first issue selling over 233,000 copies.
 The final issue, House of M #8, ranked third in sales for the November 2005 period with sales of 135,462.
 In addition to the main eight-issue limited series, House of M was preceded by a story in Excalibur #13–14, and had several tie-ins to ongoing series, including Uncanny X-Men, New X-Men: Academy X, The Incredible Hulk and Wolverine, and several miniseries: Fantastic Four: House of M, Iron-Man: House of M, Mutopia X: House of M, and Spider-Man: House of M.

 Bendis, the lead writer for the House of M event, stated that the series would "shake the world and break the Internet wide open."
 Before the event, Bendis also mentioned in several interviews that the event would have a lasting effect on the Marvel Universe, but remained tight-lipped as to how.

 The crossover was followed by a one-shot called House of M: Decimation – The Day After, a series called Son of M that depicts Quicksilver dealing with his loss of powers, and Generation M, which devoted each issue to a different mutant dealing with the loss of their powers.
-Characters who appeared include Chamber, Jubilee, and Blob.
-Characters who lost their powers included Danielle Moonstar, Magneto, and Tag.
 The storyline also led to the reboot of Excalibur into New Excalibur, a shift in the creative teams of several comics, and the debut of several spin-off series, including X-Men: Deadly Genesis, X-Men: The 198, Sentinel Squad O*N*E, Ms. Marvel, and a new X-Factor series.